Motion to Take Note

 What can be done with this rather unhappy picture that I have painted?
 We need key improvements in the areas of funding, focus and strategy.
 I am currently much involved in finalising the All-Party Group on Social Mobility’s report which looks at tackling the regional attainment gap.
 We will shortly publish our report, so watch this space.
 I can assure your Lordships that we will have a fair amount to say about the importance of early intervention, particularly the need for a reinvigorated national strategy for children’s centres, and much to say about how children’s centres are funded and the need for Ofsted to be involved in inspecting them.

-I call upon the Government to use the upcoming spending review to address the ever-growing funding gap for children’s services.
+I call on the Government to use the upcoming spending review to address the ever-growing funding gap for children’s services.
 Any financial settlement must incentivise local authorities to invest in early help.
 That is why I support calls for a new, cross-government taskforce on intervention to feed into the spending review.
 I look forward to the Minister’s reply.

 My Lords, I too must begin by thanking my noble friend Lady Massey of Darwen for initiating this important debate.
 She has, of course, a record over the years of caring for children’s well-being and her speech today brings into sharp focus many of the problems that youngsters are facing.